 Comment on the model: The model is an appropriate model

-Write a sentence that explains the meaning of the slope of the linear model within the context.
-The slope of the linear model is -0.011; so, according to this linear model, we would expect an average decrease of about 0.011 gas mileage in MPG for each additional one pound of weight of the car.
+Write a sentence that explains the meaning of the slope of your linear model within the context.
+The slope of the given model is -0.011; so according to this linear model, we would expect an average decrease of about 0.011 gas mileage in MPG for each additional one pound of weight of the car.

-Use the model to predict what the Fuel Efficiency (MPG) would have been for a car weighing 2,700 pounds. y = -0.011(2700-3208)+27.6 = 33.188 According to the model, a car weighing 2,700 pounds would get about 33 mpg.
+Use your model to predict what the Fuel Efficiency (MPG) would be for a car weighing 2,700 pounds. y = -0.011(2700-3208)+27.6 = 33.188 According to the given model, a car weighing 2,700 pounds would get about 33 mpg.

-According to the slope of the model, what is the effect on fuel efficiency of taking on a passenger in your car that weighs 175 pounds? -0.011 mpg/lb * 175 lbs = -1.925 mpg According to the model, taking on a passenger weighing 175 decreases your fuel efficiency by 1.925 mpg.
+According to the slope of your model, what is the effect on fuel efficiency of taking on a passenger in your car that weighs 175 pounds? -0.011 mpg/lb * 175 lbs = -1.925 mpg According to the model, taking on a passenger weighing 175 decreases your fuel efficiency by 1.925 mpg.

-Since the beginning of the industrial revolution there has been an ever increasing of concentration of carbon dioxide (CO2) in our atmosphere.
-CO2 in our atmosphere results in the greenhouse effect which has lead to global warming.
+Data Set: CO2 Annual 2000-2007 Since the beginning of the industrial revolution there has been an ever increasing concentration of carbon dioxide (CO2) in our atmosphere.
+High levels of CO2 in our atmosphere result in a greenhouse effect which has lead to global warming.
 CO2 concentration is usually measured in parts per million by volume (ppmv).
 Just prior to the industrial revolution CO2 concentrations were about 280 ppmv.
 By 2008 CO2 concentrations reached about 385 ppmv.
-There is a growing consensus among scientists that specialize in global warming that 450 ppmv is a threshold above which disastrous , irrevocable changes would happen to the planet..
+There is a growing consensus among scientists that specialize in global warming that 450 ppmv is a threshold above which disastrous , irrevocable changes would affect the planet..

-Open up the Fathom file “CO2 Annual 2000-2007” and “analyze the data”.
+“Analyze the data”.

-Write a sentence that explains the meaning of the slope of the linear model within the context.
-The slope of the linear model is 2.1; so, according to this linear model, we would expect an average increase of about 2.1 ppmv of CO2 each year.
+Write a sentence that explains the meaning of the slope of your linear model within the context.
+The slope of the given linear model is 2.1; so according to this linear model, we would expect an average increase of about 2.1 ppmv of CO2 each year.

 According to your model, in what year will CO2 concentration reach 450 ppmv?
 About 2039